aaront999/Phishing-Email-Campaign-Investigations/McAfee-AntiVirus?.md

 https://docs.google.com/document/d/1lsfPdQwsRPyWe74U6kB_ca3As02XeR4o7CFkpN_4q6Y/edit?tab=t.0#heading=h.tin35chbc89x
 #

-#### Before I started my investigation, I made sure to check that my VM is on a 'host-only' mode so that in the event there's a malicious payload from the link, it will be isolated.
+#### Before I started my investigation, I made sure to check that my Virtual Machine is on a 'host-only' mode so that in the event there's a malicious payload from the link, it will be isolated.
 Doing this will prevent it from accessing my host network and further minimizing risk.

 ![1 01](https://github.com/user-attachments/assets/45503985-2dec-4add-a726-affc3a383d0e)
 #